 Eventually, though, things will change (they will!
-They have to, right??)
-With vaccines rolling out, and more signs of a world reopening, many people will be returning to their pre-COVID routines of actually leaving the house for work, school, and socializing.
+They have to, right??) and many people will be returning to some version of their routines of actually leaving the house for work, school, and socializing.
 Which means many dogs will go from constant companionship to suddenly being expected to be home alone for long periods of time.
 Getting used to calmly being home alone will take time and practice for dogs, and being intentional about helping your dog adjust may help prevent, or mitigate, separation anxiety.
 Here’s how to ease the transition.

 Understanding separation anxiety in dogs